-The UN Environmental Assembly prioritizes knowledge-focused strategies.
-As shown in Figure 3, almost 40% of UNEA's resolutions related to pollution include at least one mandate towards improving knowledge on pollution management.
-However, the report Towards a Pollution Free Planet (United Nations Environment Programme, 2017), identified that knowledge gaps continue to hinder effective action on pollution.
-UN efforts are indeed showing results, as pollution related information has improved dramatically alongside advancements in information technology, availability of guidelines and monitoring platforms such as the pollutant release and transfer registers (PRTRs) that are being designed by countries throughout the world.
+The UN Environmental Assembly prioritizes strategies aimed at strengthening knowledge.
+As shown in Figure 4, almost 40% of UNEA's resolutions related to pollution include at least one mandate towards improving knowledge on pollution management.
+UN efforts are indeed showing results, as pollution related information has improved dramatically alongside advancements in information technology, availability of guidelines and monitoring platforms such as the pollutant release and transfer registers (PRTRs) that are being designed by countries throughout the world

 Still, greater understanding of the sources of contamination, exposure pathways, and impacts and solutions is needed.
 Emerging issues and new research findings on the impacts on health and ecosystems need to be considered.

-The Implementation Plan (UNEP, 2019) identified the need for greater knowledge on the sources of pollution, chemicals content in supply chains, product information, pathways of exposure, impacts and solutions, and alternatives for improved policy choices, regulation, prioritizing of actions and decisions.
-In particular, the need of strengthening capacity for analysis of pollution-related information to improve pollution governance is stressed, an aspect where UN entities can play a very important role by designing methodologies on water quality, air quality, waste management, hazardous wastes and marine pollution and providing capacity-building support for countries to improve their ability to compile and use pollution-related statistics.
-Institutional capacity within the UN system has been identified to address these gaps.
-The mapping of existing efforts revealed that there are five UN entities addressing pollution, with three of them implementing programmes that tackle directly at least one pollution dimension: the United Nations Institute for Training and Research, International Atomic Energy Agency and the World Meteorological Organization.
+The Implementation Plan (UNEP, 2019) stressed in particular the need of strengthening capacity for analysis of pollution-related information to improve pollution governance.
+This is an aspect where UN entities can play a very important role by designing methodologies on water quality, air quality, waste management, hazardous wastes and marine pollution and providing capacity-building support for countries to improve their ability to compile and use pollution-related statistics.